What Is Diverticulitis?

 Often, one of the underlying, originating causes of diverticulitis is chronic constipation.
 The build up of fecal matter in the bowel, combined with excessive straining and pushing also contribute to the formation of diverticula pouches.

 If you suffer from diverticulosis constipation, undigested food and fecal matter can get trapped in these diverticula outpouches and then these areas of the bowel can become inflamed or infected.
-A quick remedy for acute or occasional constipation that is often effective is to add the following supplements to an Absorb Plus, or whey protein shake before bed:
+A quick remedy for acute or occasional constipation that is often effective is to add the following supplements to an Absorb Plus shake, or protein shake, or smoothie in the evening:

 - 300 to 1000 mg magnesium citrate (adjust according to need – start at 300 mg and only increase if needed)

 - 2 tbsp.
 Udo’s oil

 These supplements help to relax the colon and the rectum and stimulate a bowel movement.
 They are all non-addicting substances so don’t carry the same ramifications as using a laxative.
 Make sure you also use a Squatty Potty, or child’s stepping stool to get your knees higher than your hips when you defecate – this takes a lot of strain off the colon, since it aligns the rectum in a fully open position.

 To resolve long-term or chronic constipation though, you need more in-depth, comprehensive treatment protocols.
 See the symptom page for Constipation (and download the free report there) or see my book specifically for constipation called Listen To Your Colon.
 I also have a number of videos on YouTube that will be helpful for you, like this one:

 The key to healing diverticulitis is to do all of the eight steps above – preferably all at once – without skipping over any of them.
 Step-by-step guidelines for using natural treatments to heal all inflammatory bowel diseases, including targeted healing diets, self-assessment tests, symptom guides, and more are outlined in my book, Listen to Your Gut.